cyntsh/latent-space-visualization/README.md

 - K-means clustering to identify molecules in each cluster of t-SNE plot
 - Switch from training to evaluating the model and plotting PCA and t-SNE quickly
 - Plot epochs vs loss and epochs vs reconstruction quality

+You can access some results in the VAE_dependencies/Saved_models folder.